 Negative Core Belief: "I don't exist.
 I am nothing.
 I have nothing."
-This false core develops earlier than others - often in utero - and is more deeply embedded in the body than any of the other False Core/False Selves.
-This false core self believes, "I am nothing.
+This false core develops earlier than others - often in utero - and is more deeply embedded in the body than any of the other False Core Selves.
+This False Core believes, "I am nothing.
 I am empty.
 I don't know."
-Because of this, this type of person is unsuitable for Buddhist (no-self) and non-dual spiritual practices because they reinforce the False Core assumptions.
-This False Core can make itself quite invisible but invisibility is a two edged sword because they become invisible to themselves and their own needs.
+This type of person is unsuitable for Buddhist (no-self) and non-dual spiritual practices because they reinforce the False Core assumptions.

 Compensating Personality: "I must prove that I am something, have something, and that I exist."
 This personality "thinks" feelings and does not feel them.
 This could be because of rejection from the mother in utero.
-This personality dissociates from feelings early and become an over-observer as a defense.
-They can use their capacity for dissociation or blankness towards a spiritual path that reinforces that it does not have a personality and does not exist.
-This personality contains the structure of rejection and because they assume they will be rejected, they reject first, and begin to isolate and psychologically disappear.
+This personality dissociates from feelings early and becomes an over-observer as a defense.
+"If I disappear enough, I will be healed."

 I am Alone

 Negative Core Belief: "I am alone.
 I fear being shunned."

 Compensating Personality: "I must not be alone.
 I must connect with people."
 This personality is an over-connector.
 At the time of connection, there is a "high" and relief from "I am alone" however, like a drug addict, the False Self Compensator needs more and more connection to get the same high.
 "If I connect to others enough, I will be healed."

 I am Incomplete

 Negative Core Belief: "I am incomplete.
 There must be something missing.
 I am not enough."

 Compensating Personality: "I must get whole, complete, completed or full through having many varied, extraordinary experiences."
 "If I have enough extraordinary experiences, I will be healed."